-As of March 31, 2024 and December 31, 2023, we recorded a provision of \$2.4 and \$2.0 million, respectively, for the net realizable value of our batches.
+As of June 30, 2024 and December 31, 2023, we recorded aggregate provisions of \$3.1 million and \$2.0 million, respectively, for the net realizable value of our batches.
 Our manufacturing agreement with UCB Pharma (UCB) provides for a fixed selling price which we had negotiated in exchange for a higher royalty rate.
 Accordingly, when evaluating the net realizable value of our inventory for UCB, we include the negotiated increase of the royalties in our analysis, and the aggregate revenue has historically been greater than our manufacturing cost.
-Due to the decreases in the royalty rate for 2024 and 2025 as a result of a settlement agreement with UCB, the aggregate revenue is expected to be less than our manufacturing cost, and therefore we recorded a provision for net realizable value.
+Due to the decreases in the royalty rate for 2024 and 2025 as a result of a settlement agreement with UCB, the aggregate revenue is expected to be less than our manufacturing cost for these years, and therefore we recorded a provision for net realizable value.
+On July 31, 2024, we entered into an extension agreement with UCB that increases the selling price of the reagent beginning in 2025.
+At the increased selling price, beginning in 2025, we no longer expect the aggregate revenue to be less than our manufacturing costs.